-I’m 24 years old and very excited to be a part of Te Atawhai.
+I’m 24 years old and very excited to be a part of Te Atawhai wellness retreat.
 I’m the coach at Te Aroha

 Riding for the Disabled.
 My journey at RDA started when I was 6 years old.
 I have a severely disabled brother who attended RDA riding sessions and as I had also been diagnosed with mild cerebral palsy and was extremely shy, it was recommended that RDA may also be beneficial for me.
 As time passed, and improvements within my core strength, balance and confidence grew, so did my passion, bond and understanding with horses.

 At school I was hopeless with team sports and could not run (and still can’t,) but I could ride a horse and they gave me an opportunity to be equal with my peers.